alantedpowell/PowellTech/README.md

 IV.
 Terminal will clone the directory -- "cd" to the repo

-V. (Verify that you have python 3 installed) type and run "python run.py"
+V. (Verify that you have python 3 installed) type and run "python3 run.py"

 VI.
 This should launch the site on "localhost: 5000"